ExxistanceDC/Tama-English-Translation/README.md

 All story elements have been translated thanks to wiredcrackpot.
 The following changes have been made:

-- Horizontal rendering for opening cutscene added + English translation
+- Horizontal rendering for opening cutscene and loading screens added + translation
 - Translated level intro dialogue
 - Translated ending dialogue